calroc/Thun/docs/Types.rst

             raise TypeError('Cannot unify %r and %r.' % (f_out, g_in))
         return update(s, (f_in, g_out))

-I don’t want to rewrite all the defs myself, so I’ll write a little conversion function instead.
-This is programmer’s laziness.
+I don't want to rewrite all the defs myself, so I'll write a little conversion function instead.
+This is programmer's laziness.

 .. code:: ipython2